Disc golf: Tournaments

+Player Ratings

+In 1988, Professional Disc Golf Association (PDGA) Commissioner Jim Challas believed there needed to be a handicap system similar to traditional ball golf.
+After forwarding this information to disc golfer Chuck Kennedy, however, Kennedy had something else in mind.
+Kennedy's idea consisted of creating a system that consisted of competitive, yet fair divisions while not having to change the scores like a normal handicapping system.
+Thus resulting in the player rating system we still have today.

+A player rating is a number that compares your average round scores to the course rating of each course you have played in competition.
+This course rating is typically known as the Scratch Scoring Averages (SSA).
+For this comparison, players who average the SSA of the courses they have played will receive a rating of 1000.
+Since their average met the SSA, they are considered "scratch players".
+For players who average lower than the SSA, their rating will be over 1000.

+To get one's results entered into the ratings system, one will need to enter a PDGA sanctioned event.
+This will be posted on the player profile along with the tournament results the next time the ratings are updated.
+Also, after just one valid tournament, the first rating can be calculated.
+However, the only ratings published are those of current PDGA members.

+There are a variety of skill level ranges that players are placed in based on their player rating.
+These ranges are: Green (under rating 825), Red (825+), White (875+), Blue (925+), and Gold (970+).
+These ratings should reflect the courses being played to challenge players.
+It is also common to move a step up in difficulty in higher tier events.

 Popularity

 A disc golf course in a public park.

-A website that tracks courses worldwide along with their opening dates has shown a rapid increase in installed permanent courses with an average of more than 400 new courses added each year between 2007 and 2017.
-The site lists 9744 courses worldwide as of February 2022.
+A website that tracks courses worldwide along with their opening dates has shown a rapid increase in installed permanent courses with an average of more than 1000 new courses added each year between 2020 and 2025.
+The site lists 16,267 courses worldwide as of December 2024.

 During the COVID-19 pandemic, as shutdowns and social distancing forced people to avoid indoor gatherings, disc golf experienced significant growth.
 Televised events were broadcast on CBS Sports and ESPN2 for the first time.

 Although most players play on a casual, amateur level, the professional disc golf scene is also growing rapidly, with the top professionals playing full-time and earning their livings through tournament winnings and sponsorship from equipment manufacturers.
 Online viewership of major tournaments and events has increased rapidly, with coverage of the 2019 world championship achieving more than 3 million views on YouTube, and a clip of an albatross by professional Philo Brathwaite gaining more than 1.4 million views.